 On a local level, “moots” were meetings of local bishops, lords, sheriffs and, importantly, commoners who were representatives of their counties or “shires.”

-These institutions functioned—with varying degrees of success—as law-making bodies and law enforcement agencies throughout medieval England.
+These institutions functioned—with varying degrees of success—as law-making bodies and law enforcement agencies throughout England during the Middle Ages.
 The two bodies didn’t regularly convene, but they paved the way to the bicameral legislature that exists today.

 The first English Parliament was convened in 1215, with the creation and signing of the Magna Carta, which established the rights of barons (wealthy landowners) to serve as consultants to the king on governmental matters in his Great Council.